Guglielmo Oberdan: Legacy

+The "hymn to Oberdan" was one of the most beloved battle hymns chanted by Italians during WW1.
+According to Salata "in the name of Oberdan, Irredentism was acknowledged as the 'undertaker of the Triple Alliance'", with the Irredentist mortgage on Italian interests in Habsburg lands that Austria thought to have "annulled with the Triple Alliance" being resurrected the same year (of the signing of the Triple Alliance) by the martyrdom of Oberdan.

 Various prominent monuments in Italy celebrate Oberdan.
 In Trieste, one of the central squares carries his name (Piazza Oberdan).
 In Florence, his name is inscribed in the Obelisk of the Fallen in the Wars of Independence in the square in front of Santa Maria Novella.

 The Slovene writer Boris Pahor wrote a novel with that title, in which he incorporated the events from Oberdan's life.
 The Italian writer Enzo Bettiza also depicted Oberdan in his novel "The Ghost of Trieste", under the fictitious name of Stefano Nardenk (Narden).

 A film adaptation of Oberdan's life was produced in 1915 by Tiber films of Rome.
 It starred Alberto Collo as Oberdan and was directed by Emilio Ghione, who also played the role of the governor of Trieste.
 It was one of a number of patriotic, irredentist films produced in Italy during World War One.
 Emilio Ghione met the irredentist Gabriele D'Annunzio at an invitational showing of the film in Rome and Ghione's inter-titles were praised by D'Annunzio.